Evgenia-cyber/node-caesar-cli/README.md

 ***

 ### 1. Install this application:
   1.1.
-Download application from this repository
+Clone or download application from this repository
 ***

 ### 2. How to use: